Butternut Risotto with Apples and Parmesan

 • ¾ cup arborio rice

-• 3-4 cups homemade vegetable broth
+• 3-4 cups vegetable stock or low-sodium chicken stock

 • 1 cup Parmigiano Reggiano divided, finely grated